 Risk factors for early death are male sex, frequent disease flare-ups, and arterial complications (eg, thrombosis, aneurysms, pseudoaneurysms).

-Treat with cyclophosphamide and chlorambucil (for life-threatening disease), azathioprine or cyclosporine (for eye disease), and colchicine, apremilast, thalidomide, or an anti-TNF drug (for mucosal disease).
+Treat with cyclophosphamide, chlorambucil, or anti-TNF drugs (for life-threatening disease), azathioprine, methotrexate, cyclosporine, or anti-TNF drugs (for eye disease), and colchicine, dapsone, azathioprine, apremilast, anti-TNF drugs, and/or interferon (for mucosal disease).

 |Albuked , Albumarc, Albuminar, Albuminex, AlbuRx , Albutein, Buminate, Flexbumin, Kedbumin, Macrotec, Plasbumin, Plasbumin-20|

 |Cequa, Gengraf , Neoral, Restasis, Sandimmune, SangCya, Verkazia|